 The pumpkin spice latte was made popular by Starbucks.
-Starbucks has had this coffee on their menu for a couple of years now, for the fall season.
+Starbucks has had this coffee on its menu for a couple of years now, for the fall season.

-For most people, including me, I immediately think of pumpkins when thinking of the fall season.
+Most people, including me, immediately think of pumpkins when thinking of the fall season.
 I don’t know why, but there is something about it that makes it special.
 This then reminds me of a warm, pumpkin spice latte.

 Which ingredients do I need to make this pumpkin spice latte?

 For this recipe, you will need quite a few different ingredients, but it will be worth the time and effort you put into it.
 Have a look below for the full ingredients list:

 - Whole milk

 - Espresso coffee

 You can use any milk you have at home.
 I like to use whole milk because of its full flavor, but low-fat milk will work just as well.

 Pumpkin spice lattes can also be made with oat milk.
 This will completely change the flavor, which is awesome.

 Check out this oat milk latte recipe to learn how to make the best latte with this milk alternative.